 What is VIP?

-Volunteers in Proficiency (VIP) is a literacy program that pairs volunteers and elementary school students to read together once a week during the school day.
-United Way of East Central Iowa (UWECI) and local businesses partner to provide one-on-one reading experiences for children who can benefit from a caring adult’s extra attention.
-The goal is to increase children’s success in school and foster a love of reading.
+Volunteers in Proficiency (VIP) is a literacy program that pairs volunteers and elementary school students to read together for 40 minutes once a week during the school day.
+School-based reading experts provide volunteer training and appropriate books for students.
+VIP’s goal is to increase children’s success in school and foster a love of reading.

 Why is VIP important?

-In the Cedar Rapids/Marion Metro area, more than one in four students do not read proficiently at the end of third grade.
-This increases to more than one in three for low-income students.
+Reading proficiently by the end of third grade is a predictor of high school graduation and life success.
+In the Cedar Rapids/Marion Metro area, more than one in four students do not read proficiently at the end of third grade—and more than one in three for low-income students.

 VIP students are struggling readers who benefit greatly when they practice reading and literacy skills one on one with a caring adult.
 And volunteers benefit from knowing they are a positive impact in a child’s life and make meaningful connections in the community.